2079884FDavid/JTHTML/README.md

     git commit -m "Updated to latest JTHTML release"

 ### Checkout your repository
-If your repository contains this library as a submodule run the following:
+If your checking out your repository `myproject` from a remote origin you need to initalize the submodule(s) (i.e. this library) like this:

     git checkout https://myproject
     git submodule update --init

 # Usage Examples